GsNrio/holbertonschool-shell/io_redirections_and_filters/README.md

 This current push writes into a file the result of a command which will override the file if its readily created, or generate the file if it doesn't exist readily.

 This current push duplicates the last line of the file iacta.
+This current push deletes all the regular files (not directories) with a .js extension that are present in the current directory and all its subfolders.